-Kāi Tahu taoka (treasures) cover the landscape; from the ancestral mauka (mountains), large flowing awa (rivers), tūpuna roto (great inland lakes), pounamu, and ara tawhito (traditional travel routes/trails), which connected kāika (settlements) and nohoaka (seasonal settlements) and mahika kai resources (Takau, 2021).
+Kāi Tahu taoka (treasures) cover the landscape from the ancestral mauka (mountains), large flowing awa (rivers), tūpuna roto (great inland lakes), pounamu (greenstone) and ara tawhito (traditional travel routes/trails), which connected kāika (settlements) and nohoaka (seasonal settlements) and mahika kai resources (Takau, 2021).
 These all make the area immensely significant to mana whenua.

-&lt;sup>2 The use of the term 'Kāi Tahu' should be considered to include the four integrate indigenous iwi to the South Island, being Kāi Tahu, Kāti Mamoe, Waitaha and Rapuwai (Takau, 2021).
+2 The use of the term 'Kāi Tahu' should be considered to include four indigenous iwi to Te Wai Pounamu (the South Island), being Kāi Tahu, Kāti Mamoe, Waitaha and Rapuwai (Takau, 2021).
 In this Strategy 'ng' is changed to 'k' as is consistent with Kāi Tahu dialect, unless 'ng' is used in the official name of an entity, place name or area, or is directly quoted.

 There are many important ikoa wāhi (place names) which are embedded into the landscape of the programme area and beyond.
 Place names tell stories of Kāi Tahu people.
-Kā Huru Manu Ngāi Tahu Atlas shows a subset of the traditional names embedded in the landscape of the wider Whakatipu-wai-Māori delta (Te Rūnanga o Ngāi Tahu, 2022) (see Figure 5.1).
+Kā Huru Manu Ngāi Tahu Atlas shows a subset of the traditional names embedded in the landscape of the wider Whakatipu Waimāori delta (Kā Huru Manu Ngāi Tahu Atlas, 2025) (Figure 5.1).